Radhika-Envision/Upmark/README.md

 echo DATABASE_URL="<DATABASE_URL>" > ~/aq_config/aq.conf
 ```

+Important: If you are using Amazon SES, don't use port 25 for SMTP, because it's
+throttled.
+[Use 587 instead][587].

 Make sure the image has been built, and launch the script in a container:

 ```bash